ROLE OF THE BOARD

-- Delegate, in writing, administrative authority and identify responsibility subject to provisions and restrictions in the School Act.
+- Delegate, in writing, administrative authority and identify responsibility subject to provisions and restrictions in the Education Act.

-- Respect the authority of the Superintendent to carry out executive action and support the Superintendent’s actions which are exercised within the delegated discretionary powers of the position.
+- Respect the authority of the Superintendent to carry out executive action and support the Superintendent’s action, which are exercised within the delegated discretionary powers of the position.